gluestack/gluestack-ui-design-system/README.md

 - Customize design tokens (colors, sizes, media queries) and component themes in `packages/config` by adding, removing, or modifying entries.
 - Adjust component functionality by adding, removing, or modifying features in `packages/themed`.

+- To customize the branding with your own design system, navigate to the preview.js file within the .storybook folder and modify the relevant fields according to your branding preferences.

 ## Documentation

 You can find detailed documentation of `gluestack-ui` for each component, including a list of props, examples, and customization at https://gluestack.io/ui/docs website.